-TOP TIPS FOR ATTRACTING AND RETAINING TALENT
+TOP TIPS FOR TALENT MANAGEMENT IN THE GREAT RESIGNATION

 Last year saw the beginning of employees quitting their jobs in record numbers.
 According to a January report from the Bureau of Labor Statistics (BLS), a startling 4.5 million Americans quit their jobs as recently as November 2021 across a range of industries.

 This seismic shift, dubbed by economists and leaders as The Great Resignation, has been fueled in part by employees who, having shouldered the many stresses of the past two and a half years, are now in search of more from their employers: more money, more flexibility, more recognition and awareness, more growth, and more overall happiness.

 Meanwhile, the labor market remains tight as it struggles to regain those jobs lost during the pandemic – a slower process than many had anticipated.
 These market trends have created a two-pronged challenge for employers as they fight to retain existing talent in the ongoing wave of resignations, and likewise struggle to fill open positions in one of the tightest labor markets in recent years.

 Nonetheless, despite these challenges, there are a number of steps that employers can take that will give them a leg up when trying to attract, hire and retain talent.
 The team at XpanseHR shared some top considerations and key takeaways for employers during these difficult times:

 Build in Greater Flexibility